canatella/bitbake-el/README.md

 ### Calling bitbake from emacs

 First you'll need to start bitbake as a server.
-Use `M-x bb-start-server` to do so.
-If you haven't setup the `bb-poky-directory` and `bb-build-directory` variables, emacs will prompt for your poky and build directory.
+Use `M-x bitbake-start-server` to do so.
+If you haven't setup the `bitbake-poky-directory` and `bitbake-build-directory` variables, emacs will prompt for your poky and build directory.
 You can permanently set them by running `M-x customize-group bitbake`.

-Now that the server is started, you can execute tasks for the current recipe or any recipe by running `M-x bb-task`.
+Now that the server is started, you can execute tasks for the current recipe or any recipe by running `M-x bitbake-task`.
 There are shortcut for the most common task, see the BitBake menu in Bitbake minor mode.

 ### Deploying recipes

-If your target device supports ssh and writing to the root file system, you can use `M-x bb-deploy` to deploy a recipe on the device.
+If your target device supports ssh and writing to the root file system, you can use `M-x bitbake-deploy` to deploy a recipe on the device.
 It will use tar to create an archive of the files generated on the host and deploy them on the device.
-You should make sure that the recipe has already been build before or use the `M-x bb-recompile-deploy` command.
+You should make sure that the recipe has already been build before or use the `M-x bitbake-recompile-deploy` command.

 ### Generating wic images